intercept/interceptAR/README.md

 This project is still in early stages, functionality is limited but it should be sufficient for most use cases.

+You can get an overview of what Features are planned or in-progress in our [Project board](https://github.com/orgs/intercept/projects/1)

+If you want to request new Features feel free to post on our [Discussions board](https://github.com/intercept/interceptAR/discussions/categories/ideas).

 Due to legal reasons the host side code is closed-source.
 And for safety reasons Intercept plugins will only work on a dedicated server or inside workbench, but not on clients.